KarimKabbara00/Tournament-Management-System/README.md

     This is a viewable interface, the user selects a match from a list which is already validated, there shouldn't be any errors.
         *Status: Fully Functional - no known bugs

-#### Application Startup

-    When a user wants to use the application, they must first run the Server Runnable.
-    Once the server interface has opened, the user can select to load from a file or start the Server, once the server is started then the user may start either the Admin
-    or Public application.